SumoLogic/sumologic-documentation/docs/manage/partitions-data-tiers/data-tiers.md

 Sumo Logic’s *Data Tiers* provide a comprehensive solution for all types of data that an organization has, low touch, high touch and everything in between, at an economical price.
 Data Tiers provide tier-based pricing based on your planned usage of the data you ingest.

 :::note
-Data Tiers must be enabled on your [Cloud Flex](/docs/manage/manage-subscription/cloud-flex-accounts.md) or [Cloud Flex Credits](/docs/manage/manage-subscription/cloud-flex-credits-accounts.md) plan to be able to access this functionality.
-Infrequent Tier, described below, is only available on Cloud Flex Credits.
-For more information, contact your Sumo Logic Account Representative.
+Data Tiers must be enabled on your [Cloud Flex Legacy account](/docs/manage/manage-subscription/cloud-flex-legacy-accounts) or [Sumo Logic Credits account](/docs/manage/manage-subscription/sumo-logic-credits-accounts) plan to be able to access this functionality.
+Infrequent Tier, described below, is only available on Sumo Logic Credits.
+For more information, contact your Sumo Logic account representative.
 :::

 ## Types of Data Tiers